 OLC also focuses on "control" for purposes of determining if an employee is subject to the Clause when he or she consults for a foreign government.
 Ultimate control is exercised when a foreign government selects the consultant.
-For example, the Government of Mexico specifically wanted a Nuclear Regulatory Commission (NRC) employee to serve as a consultant on a project.31 Knowing that paying him directly could be a problem, the Mexican Government
+For example, the Government of Mexico specifically wanted a Nuclear Regulatory Commission (NRC) employee to serve as a consultant on a project.
+Nowing that paying him directly could be a problem, the Mexican Government hired a consulting firm, and requested that the Federal employee be hired by the consulting firm for the sole purpose of providing consulting services to the Mexican Government.
+OLC concluded that, in this instance, the "ultimate control, including selection of personnel, remains with the Mexican government.
+That is because the principal reason for the Mexican government

-28 Applicability of the Emoluments Clause and the Foreign Gifts and Decorations Act to the President's Receipt of the Nobel Peace Prize, December 7, 2009 ("Nobel").
+&lt;sup>27 Applicability of the Emoluments Clause and the Foreign Gifts and Decorations Act to the President's Receipt of the Nobel Peace Prize, December 7, 2009 ("Nobel").

-29 Applicability of Emoluments Clause to Employment of Government Employees by Foreign Public University"), 18 Op.
+&lt;sup>28 Applicability of Emoluments Clause to Employment of Government Employees by Foreign Public University"), 18 Op.
 O.L.C.
 13 (1994)

-30 Nobel at page 9.
+&lt;sup>29 Nobel at page 9.